Swedish services regulations through the Point of Single Contact

 Do you want to provide services within the EU and need to find out which national rules apply?
 The Point of Single Contact provides you with information on national rules.
 You can also apply for a permit, submit a registration or find the responsible authorities.

 Companies established in one EU country have the right to provide their services in all EU countries, for example by providing their services during a short period of time or by offering services online.
 They also have the right to establish themselves permanently in another EU country.

 Each EU country provides assistance to companies in the services sector through so-called Points of Single Contact.

-The Point of Single Contact should be the one place you need to visit in order to apply for necessary permits for providing services in another EU country.
+Here, you can find out what national requirements that may apply to different service activities, apply for a permit and find the relevant authority for a particular service activity.
 Several Points of Single Contact offer electronic application procedures, and in some cases, it is possible to register a company.

 The Swedish Point of Single Contact is an integrated part of the business website verksamt.se.Go to the Swedish Point of Single Contact